blinktrace · research program

 BlinkTrace studies vision-based deepfake detection under generation shift, with a long-term goal of supporting reliable real-time detection workflows.

 BlinkTrace treats deepfake detection as a representation problem under generation shift, not a closed-set classification problem.
-The core question is which forensic signals continue to work when manipulation methods change, compression changes, and shortcut cues become unreliable.
-This work is intentionally vision-only: the current pipeline does not train on audio and does not perform audio detection.
+The core question is which forensic signals remain useful when manipulation methods change, compression changes, and shortcut cues stop being reliable.

-A real-time system cannot depend on easy shortcuts or familiar generator fingerprints.
-If a detector only performs well on known distributions, it becomes fragile the moment the generation family, encoding path, or source conditions change.
-That is why BlinkTrace emphasizes held-out generation methods, source-matched validation, and explicit attention to shortcut risk.
+Real-time deepfake detection cannot depend on convenient shortcuts or familiar generator fingerprints.
+A detector that only works on known distributions becomes fragile as soon as the generation family, encoding path, or source conditions shift.

-A CNN branch analyzes normalized face crops to learn transferable signals such as blending, shading, texture, and resampling artifacts under held-out generation-family evaluation across families including FaceFusion, LivePortrait, HelloMeme, Diff2Lip, LatentSync, and Memo.
+An EfficientNet-B0 branch analyzes tracked, normalized face crops to learn transferable signals — blending, shading, texture and resampling artifacts — under held-out generation-family evaluation across families including FaceFusion, LivePortrait, HelloMeme, Diff2Lip, LatentSync and Memo.

-A GRU branch models normalized landmark sequences to test whether facial motion geometry provides useful signal beyond still-frame appearance cues when those same manipulation families are held out for validation.
+A GRU branch models normalized landmark sequences — position, velocity and acceleration at every timestep — to test whether facial motion geometry provides useful signal beyond still-frame appearance cues when the same manipulation families are held out.

-Shared held-out validation enables comparison between branches and tests whether fusion adds new ranking power or mainly improves operating-point behavior.
+Shared held-out validation enables honest comparison between branches, and tests whether fusion adds new ranking power or mainly improves operating-point behavior.
+Exploratory motion, frequency and pulse-consistency layers are evaluated under the same protocol.

 0.82 AUC